openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Transmitter does not know if they belong to the same entity then the Transmitter SHOULD issue distinct SETs for each Receiver and deliver them separately.
-In this case the multiple Receivers might use the same service to process SETs, and this service might reroute SETs to respective Receivers, an `aud` claim with multiple Receivers would lead to unintended data disclosure.
+In this case the multiple Receivers might use the same service to process SETs, and this service might reroute SETs to respective Receivers, an "aud" claim with multiple Receivers would lead to unintended data disclosure.

 ~~~ json